Tensor products and units of partial Burnside rings: Abstract

 \section{Abstract}

-In this paper, we describe the structure of the direct product of partial Burnside rings of relative to the collection of a finite group.
-In particular, we t the unit group of the partial Burnside ring relative to the set of all parabolic subgroups of a reducible finite Coxeter group is isomorphic to the direct product of unit groups of the partial Burnside ring of irreducible Coxeter group.
+In this paper, we study tensor products of partial Burnside rings relative to collections of subgroups of finite groups.
+We give a necessary and sufficient condition for the canonical homomorphism from the direct product of the unit groups to the unit group of the tensor product to be surjective.
+We also describe the decomposition of the sign unit of a reducible finite Coxeter group.